 CES 5105.
 Advanced Mechanics of Materials (3).
 Prerequisites: CES 3100 and EGN 3331.
 This course offers an analysis and design of load-carrying members, shear center, unsymmetrical bending, curved beams, beams on elastic foundations, energy methods, theories of failure, thick-walled cylinders, as well as stress concentrations.

-CES 5106r.
+CES 5106.
 Advanced Structural Analysis (3).
 Prerequisites: CES 3100 and EGN 3331.
-This course covers matrix algebra review, direct stiffness method for truss analysis, computer applications, statically indeterminate structures, slope-deflection and moment distribution methods, and computer modeling and analysis of structures using commercial FE codes.
-May be repeated to a maximum of six semester hours.
+This course covers matrix algebra review, direct stiffness method for truss analysis, computer applications, statically indeterminate structures, slope-deflection and moment distribution methods, as well as computer modeling and analysis of structures using commercial FE codes.

 CES 5144.
 Matrix Methods for Structural Analysis (3).
 Prerequisites: CES 4101 and MAP 3305 or MAP 2302.
 This course covers selected fundamental techniques, including energy methods, for the formulation of the stiffness method for structural analysis.
 Topics include the formation of element matrices, transformed element matrices, structure stiffness matrices, and equations of equilibrium.
 Selected computer solution techniques are also covered.

 CES 5209.
 Structural Dynamics (3).
 Prerequisites: CES 4101 and MAP 3305 or MAP 2302.
 This course covers analysis and design of single- and multi-degree-of-freedom structures subjected to various types of excitations and initial conditions.
 Topics include computational aspects of dynamic analysis, including approximate methods of analysis, and introduction to earthquake loading and design.